LukaszObara/LeNet5/README.md

 The full describtion can be found in the ipython notebook located in the `Notebook` directory.

 # References
-LeCun Yann et al., Gradient-Based Learning Applied to Document Recognition, <u>PROC.
-OF THE IEEE.</u>, Nov 1998
+LeCun Yann et al., Gradient-Based Learning Applied to Document Recognition, *PROC.
+OF THE IEEE.*, Nov 1998